How to improve the accuracy of semiclassical and quasiclassical dynamics with and without generalized quantum master equations: Mechanism for accuracy improvement

 We note, however, that right-handed and numerical derivatives are not equivalent to all others---if they were, then the LSC approximation would recover the full quantum dynamics.
 In fact, there is a critical value $n^*$---which depends on the model and the observable---beyond which the (quantum mechanical) right-handed and numerical (SC) derivatives acting on the measured variable cease to agree,

-The explanation for this is simple: the two flavors of derivative agree when the application of the Wigner transform on the resulting Liouvillian-rotated operator have no correction terms arising from the Moyal product (see SI Sec.~IIIA).
-In the case of the spin-boson (and related energy and charge transfer models), this equivalence holds for the first few derivatives of subsystem operators, $\{\ket{j}\bra{k} \}$ (see SI Sec.~IIIA).
+The explanation for this is simple: the two flavors of derivative agree when the application of the Wigner transform on the resulting Liouvillian-rotated operator have no correction terms arising from the Moyal product (see SI Sec.~IV A).
+In the case of the spin-boson (and related energy and charge transfer models), this equivalence holds for the first few derivatives of subsystem operators, $\{\ket{j}\bra{k} \}$ (see SI Sec.~IV A).
 Hence, one can conclude,

 This equivalence breaks down at different orders for different operators.
-For example, in the spin-boson model, $n^* = 4$ for $\sigma_z$, while $n^* = 3$ for $\sigma_x$ (see SI Sec.~IIIB).
-While one could expect discrepancies to arise in the evolution of these operators at orders beyond $n^{*}$, the order of accuracy of their \textit{correlation functions} can be higher, as closure against the initial condition can fortuitously cancel some of the erroneous terms (see SI Sec.~IIID).
+For example, in the spin-boson model, $n^* = 4$ for $\sigma_z$, while $n^* = 3$ for $\sigma_x$ (see SI Sec.~IV B).
+While one could expect discrepancies to arise in the evolution of these operators at orders beyond $n^{*}$, the order of accuracy of their \textit{correlation functions} can be higher, as closure against the initial condition can fortuitously cancel some of the erroneous terms (see SI Sec.~IV D).

 We now turn to $\dot{\mathcal{C}}_{jk}^L(t)$.
-Here, the Liouvillian acts on the initial condition, $\hat{\rho}_BA_j^{\dagger}$, where we demonstrate that the order of applying the Wigner transformation matters even at the level of the first derivative (see SI Sec.~IIIC),
+Here, the Liouvillian acts on the initial condition, $\hat{\rho}_BA_j^{\dagger}$, where we demonstrate that the order of applying the Wigner transformation matters even at the level of the first derivative (see SI Sec.~IV C),

 This implies that,